eepgwde/vojdamago/docs/design/br.md

 # The Imputer

-As noted above, one does usually use the same dataset for imputation as for classification because it can introduce confirmation bias.
+As noted above, one does not usually use the same dataset for imputation as for classification because it can introduce confirmation bias.

-The Imputer does not use these fields or metrics:

- - claim : the most obvious way to introduce more confirmation bias would be to introduce the outcome variable.

- - look-forward metrics : these would not be available to an operational classifier *except* for the Permit fields.

-The Imputer does use the look-backward repair metrics.
+The Imputer does not use the *claim* field because it is implicit.
+The records that need an imputed priority are the claim records.
+The imputer also uses the look-forward metrics, because these should be the only features that differ between the roads that have claims and those that do not, because they were repaired in the future.

 The imputation process was a *k-nearest neighbours*.
 This is notoriously slow, so with a great deal of trial and error, a great many features were removed.
-The core set that produced a reasonable Imputer proved to be the repair metrics, the permits, most of the road characteristics (long, narrow, urban, local-road, traffic and so on) and a few socio-demographic features, family size for example.
+The core set that produced a reasonable Imputer proved to be the repair metrics, the permits, most of the road characteristics (long, narrow, urban, local-road, traffic and so on) and a few socio-demographic features, number of cars per household proved to more accurate.

+Once the imputations for priority have been made, the Predictor should be more accurate.
+The Predictor is then run without the prescient variables and the priority feature should dominate because it is now a proxy for the prescient features.

 # The Predictor

-As noted above, the Predictor is used to validate the design of the repair metrics and the Imputer.
+The Predictor is used to validate the design of the repair metrics and the Imputer.
 This makes demands on the classification algorithm.
 It will be a supervised technique: the dataset can be split into training and test.
 And, because the dataset is very imbalanced, an upsampling method will be needed.

+When the Predictor is sufficiently accurate, the prescient features can be removed from the dataset and the imputed priority should act as a proxy for them.

 ## Classification Algorithm - GBM

-An algorithm is needed that can quickly evaluate if a feature is dominating and that dominant feature should be one of the repair metrics and the priority assigned to the enquiry.
+An algorithm is needed that can quickly evaluate if a feature is dominating and, it is argued, the dominant features should be the repair metrics and the priority assigned to the enquiry.

-This means that aggregation algorithms should be avoided.
-In particular, do not use Random Forest, because it aggregates across different random sub-spaces of features, it can lessen the importance of metrics.
+A classification algorithm that uses aggregation should be avoided.
+In particular, do not use Random Forest, because it aggregates across different random sub-spaces of features, it can lessen the importance of the key metrics.

 This implementation made use of a Gradient Boosted Method, which can be thought of as a succession of recursive partitions which are pursued until no noticeable change in response is observed.
 If a small sub-set of metrics are dominating, then this will quickly become evident.

-Another feature of GBM is that it quickly spots *prescient variables*.
+The important feature of GBM is that it quickly prioritizes the *prescient variables*.

 ## Upsampling Method - SMOTE

 This is an imbalanced dataset, less than 1% of the dataset were settled claims.
-This was increased by adding the *repudiations*, those claims there were applied for but not settled.
-These were mostly lack of evidence rebuttals and there were some fraudulent claims.
-The *repudiations* proved to have sufficiently similar characteristics to the settled claims, so they could be used as part of postive outcome dataset.
-This brought the positive percentage to 5%.
+This was increased by adding the *repudiation* records, those claims that were applied for but not settled.
+These were mostly rebuttals that lacked evidence and the claimant chose not to pursue the claim.
+There were some fraudulent claims as well.
+The *repudiation* records proved to have sufficiently similar characteristics to the settled claims, so they could be used as part of positive outcome dataset.
+So records with *repudiation* and *claim* were both made part of the positive outcome set and this increased the percentage to 5%.

-Adding the repudiations was an example of upsampling.
-A more subtle example of which is SMOTE - the Synthetic Minority Over-sampling TechniquE.
+Adding the repudiations is an example of upsampling.
+A deduction method is to use SMOTE - the Synthetic Minority Over-sampling TechniquE.
 This creates new records in the minority group, by introducing synthetic neighbours to existing records.
 These have minor variations in their feature values.

 # Results

-Firstly, the improvement in the Predictor with only upsampling will be shown.
-Then the Imputer is added to the system and that improvement will be seen.
+Firstly, the Predictor with no upsampling and prescient features is shown.
+Then the improvement in the Predictor with only upsampling will be shown.
+Then the Imputer's results are added to the claim records, the prescient features are removed, and the accuracy of that system can be compared to the system with prescient records and no imputations.

 ## Predictor - no imputation

-### No upsampling
+### No SMOTE upsampling

-This is the variable importance plot for the basic Predictor.
+This is the variable importance plot for the basic Predictor with the *repudiation* records included, but no SMOTE.

 ![Predictor]({{ "/assets/images/br/xroadsc-5-ml-001.jpeg" | relative_url }})

 Although it appears that one measure dominates all the others, *smplriskbC1* it will be seen that its contribution is relatively small - in the scale, it is only 2500.

-Another useful insight can be gained from the density plots.
+The *priority* field is still an important predictor even though it has partial coverage: the *claim* records were given the minimum value, the 60 day pool.
+All of the important variables are repair metrics.

+The density plots show how confused the system is and the smaller number of *claim* records.

 ![Density plot]({{ "/assets/images/br/xroadsc-5-ml-002.jpeg" | relative_url }})

-It can be seen from this how confused the system is.
 Most of the *noclaim* records can be discriminated, but the *claim* records, the cyan coloured entries off to the right are scattered all through the distribution.

 The [confusion matrix]({{ "/assets/images/br/cm-0.txt" | relative_url }}) is
 very poor.
 It displays the beginner's trap for unbalanced datasets - the accuracy is very high and the sensitivity is very poor.

-### With upsampling
+### With SMOTE upsampling

-This is the variable importance plot for the basic Predictor with upsampling.
+This is the variable importance plot for the basic Predictor with SMOTE upsampling.

 ![Predictor]({{ "/assets/images/br/xroadsc-7-up-001.jpeg" | relative_url }})

 The same measure dominates, *smplriskbC1* but it can now be seen to be more
 important: the scaled value, is now 20000.

-This can be seen in the density plot, although it is also confused, the confusion appears later.
+The density plot shows the records are now balanced - a huge number of synthetic records in the minority group have been added.
+The confusion appears midway through the distribution.

 ![Density plot]({{ "/assets/images/br/xroadsc-7-up-002.jpeg" | relative_url }})

 The [confusion matrix]({{ "/assets/images/br/cm-1.txt" | relative_url }}) is
-much improved, it shows nearly 80% sensitivity.
+much improved, it shows nearly 90% sensitivity.
 It also has the characteristic of upsampled systems that the false positives greatly outnumber the true positives.
 In this case, by a factor of two.

-#### Predictive System with Upsampling and a Prescient Variable
+#### Summary: Predictor with Upsampling and Prescience

-This system predicts well because it has prescient variables within it.
+This system predicts well because it has prescient features within it.
 It should be the case that these would dominate, but see the discussion later for an explanation.

-It is hoped that the Imputer can give us comparable performance but without the prescient variables - the imputed priority should now dominate.
+It is hoped that the Imputer can give us comparable performance but without the prescient features - the imputed priority should then dominate.

-## Predictor - with imputation of priority
+## Predictor - with Upsampling and Imputation

 This shows the importance of the imputed priority variable.
 Note: there are still prescient variables in the dataset, but only one *smplf30* is important.

 ![Predictor]({{ "/assets/images/br2/xroadsc-7-up-001-X.jpeg" | relative_url }})

-The density plot appears to be just as distinct as that with the prescient variables.
+The density plot is not as distinct as that with prescient features, there is a huge overlap between the densities.

 ![Density plot]({{ "/assets/images/br2/xroadsc-7-up-002.jpeg" | relative_url }})